 For PostgreSQL, the Configuration Management works a bit different from the MySQL Configuration Management.
 In general, you have the same functionality here: change the configuration, import configurations for all nodes and define/alter templates.

 The difference here is that you can immediately change the whole configuration file and write this configuration back to the database node.

 If the changes made requires a restart, a “Restart” button will appear that allows you to restart the node to apply the changes.

 MongoDB Configuration Management

-The MongoDB Configuration Management works similar to the PostgreSQL Configuration Management: you can change the configuration, import configurations for all nodes and alter templates.
+The MongoDB Configuration Management works similar to the MySQL Configuration Management: you can change the configuration, import configurations for all nodes, change parameters and alter templates.

 As a reminder, we recently covered in the same series deployment of clustering/replication (MySQL / Galera, MySQL Replication, MongoDB & PostgreSQL), management & monitoring of your existing databases and clusters, performance monitoring and health, how to make your setup highly available through HAProxy and MaxScale and in the last post, how to prepare yourself for disasters by scheduling backups.